-- The location of airports, runways, landing and approach flight paths, and associated ground movements, in the airshed; - The number of landing/takeoff (LTO) cycles for each of the aircraft types operating at these airports; - The prevalence of the different types of engines (and numbers of engines) and Auxillary Power Units (APUs) used by each aircraft type; - The time spent in each operating mode (approach, taxi/idle, takeoff and climbout) for the airport for estimating aircraft engine emissions; and - The time spent operating the APU at the airport.
+- The location of airports, runways, landing and approach flight paths, and associated ground movements, in the airshed: - The number of landing/takeoff (LTO) cycles for each of the aircraft types operating at these airports; - The prevalence of the different types of engines (and numbers of engines) and auxiliary power units (APUs) used by each aircraft type i.e. usually diesel powered generators; - The time spent in each operating mode (approach, taxi/idle, takeoff and climbout) for the airport for estimating aircraft engine emissions; and - The time spent operating the APU at the airport.